m3taxal/pokemon-battle-ai/README.md

 Used in `dqn.py`.

 ## move_encoder.py
-Simple neural network for encoding moves.
+Simple neural network for embedding moves.

 ## custom_encodings.py
 Contains encodings for field effects, pokemon and moves.

 ## PokemonBattleEnv.py
-Defined an OpenAI gym enviroment to be used in conjunction with the pokemon battle simulator.
-Most interesting part is the `step(...)` method, which defined the enviroment's reward function.
+Defines an OpenAI gym enviroment to be used in conjunction with the pokemon battle simulator.
+Most interesting part is the `step(...)` method, which defines the enviroment's reward function.